t0theheart/matrices-worker/README.md

 ### Difference
 - Adapter adds new logic and gives another interface.
 - Proxy adds new logic and gives the same interface.

-#### There are three programs:
-1. program_1.py reads matrices from file and writes sum to another file
-2. program_2.py generates matrices to file and writes sum to another file.
-3. program_3.py does as the program_2 but without console interface.

 To run program:
 ```bash